scipy-conference/scipy_proceedings/papers/ingo_heimbach/paper.rst

 Voronoi polyhedron indicates an interstitial defect, and a local assembly of large polyhedra could imply the existence of a cavity.
-This approach has been used to analyze defect structures in simulations of radiation damage :cite:`CL85` and the motion of vacancies in colloids, :cite:`LAC13` although the coordination number (the number of faces of the Voronoi cell) is not necessarily a convenient measure of their positions. :cite:`LAC13` Similar techniques have been applied to the distinction between solute and solvent in a liquid, such as hydrated peptide molecules. :cite:`Vetal11`
+This approach has been used to analyze defect structures in simulations of radiation damage :cite:`CL85` and the motion of vacancies in colloids :cite:`LAC13`, although the coordination number (the number of faces of the Voronoi cell) is not necessarily a convenient measure of their positions :cite:`LAC13`.
+Similar techniques have been applied to the distinction between solute and solvent in a liquid, such as hydrated peptide molecules :cite:`Vetal11`.

-Delaunay triangulation, :cite:`De34` a division of space closely related to the Dirichlet-Voronoi analysis, has been used to identify the "unoccupied space" :cite:`AMS92` or "cavities" :cite:`VBM15` in polymer systems and to analyze their connectivity, and it has been used to analyze the normal modes in a molecular dynamics simulation of a glass. :cite:`LMNS00` Efficient programs are available for performing Voronoi analyses (see, for example, Ref. :cite:`Ry09`) and its extension to Voronoi :math:`S`-surfaces, which are appropriate for systems with atoms of different sizes. :cite:`MVLG06,VNP` Ref. :cite:`MVLG06` contains many references to physical applications of Dirichlet-Voronoi-Delaunay analyses.
-The present work and the above approaches focus on the geometrical arrangement resulting from a simulation, rather than determining other physical quantities such as local atomic pressures.
+Delaunay triangulation :cite:`De34`, a division of space closely related to the Dirichlet-Voronoi analysis, has been used to identify the "unoccupied space" :cite:`AMS92` or "cavities" :cite:`VBM15` in polymer systems and to analyze their connectivity, and it has been used to analyze the normal modes in a molecular dynamics simulation of a glass :cite:`LMNS00`.
+Efficient programs are available for performing Voronoi analyses (see, for example, Ref. :cite:`Ry09`) and its extension to Voronoi :math:`S`-surfaces, which are appropriate for systems with atoms of different sizes :cite:`MVLG06,VNP`.
+Ref. :cite:`MVLG06` contains many references to physical applications of Dirichlet-Voronoi-Delaunay analyses.
+The present work and the above approaches focus on the geometrical arrangement resulting from a simulation, rather than determining other physical quantities such as local atomic pressures :cite:`LN88`.
-:cite:`LN88`

 In the following section, we define essential terms and describe the analysis, based on the "split and merge" :cite:`HP76` and "marching